Savant261/Flames-2025-Project-ChefAssist/README.md

 ChefAssist combines AI recipe intelligence with social community features:

 ### 🤖 AI Recipe Generation & Adaptation:
-1.  **Input Your Ingredients�**: Tell the AI what ingredients you have available
+1.  **Input Your Ingredients 🥕**: Tell the AI what ingredients you have available
-2.  **Set Dietary Preferences⚙️**: Specify restrictions (vegan, gluten-free, keto, allergies, etc.)
+2.  **Set Dietary Preferences ⚙️**: Specify restrictions (vegan, gluten-free, keto, allergies, etc.)
-3.  **AI Recipe Creation🚀**: Advanced AI generates personalized recipes that fit your needs
+3.  **AI Recipe Creation 🚀**: Advanced AI generates personalized recipes that fit your needs
-4.  **Recipe Adaptation🔄**: AI automatically adapts existing recipes to match your dietary restrictions
+4.  **Recipe Adaptation 🔄**: AI automatically adapts existing recipes to match your dietary restrictions
-5.  **Save & Organize💾**: Save adapted recipes to your personal collection
+5.  **Save & Organize 💾**: Save adapted recipes to your personal collection

 ### 📱 Social Food Community:
-1.  **Create Food Posts�**: Share photos of your cooking creations with the community
+1.  **Create Food Posts 📸**: Share photos of your cooking creations with the community
-2.  **Connect with Food Lovers👥**: Follow users with similar dietary preferences and restrictions
+2.  **Connect with Food Lovers 👥**: Follow users with similar dietary preferences and restrictions
-3.  **Discover Adapted Recipes🔍**: Browse recipes shared by people with your dietary needs
+3.  **Discover Adapted Recipes 🔍**: Browse recipes shared by people with your dietary needs
-4.  **Engage & Learn💬**: Like, comment, and learn from fellow food enthusiasts
+4.  **Engage & Learn 💬**: Like, comment, and learn from fellow food enthusiasts
-5.  **Join Dietary Communities🎯**: Connect with specific groups (Vegan, Keto, Gluten-Free, etc.)
+5.  **Join Dietary Communities 🎯**: Connect with specific groups (Vegan, Keto, Gluten-Free, etc.)

 ### 🎯 Personalization Engine:
 - **Learning Algorithm**: AI learns your preferences and improves suggestions over time